dmbarbour/glas/docs/GlasDesign.md

 A folder is compiled to the value of the contained 'public' module, which must be a file.
 Folders also serve as the boundary for local modules: a local module must be another file or subfolder within the same folder as the file being compiled.
 This ensures folders are relocatable within a context of global modules.

 Global modules are represented by folders and are discovered based on command line configuration.
 Initially this configuration supports a conventional search path, but it should eventually include network repositories.
+Global and local modules are fully distinguished by default, with no fallback.

-The compiler function has a limited effects API to simplify caching and reproducibility.
-The glas system will also report an error in case of dependency cycles.
-See *Language Modules*
+The compiler function has very limited access to the environment: it can load modules and log warnings or errors, but is otherwise a pure function.
+This restriction is intended to simplify caching and reproducibility and cyclic dependency detection.
+See *Language Modules* below.

-## Values
+## Data

-Glas represents data as finite, immutable binary trees, i.e. such that each node in a tree has optional left and right children respectively labeled '0' and '1'.
-The most naive representation is:
+Glas represents data using finite, immutable binary trees.
+Instances of data without context are called values.
+A relatively naive encoding:

-        type Tree = ((1+Tree) * (1+Tree))
+        type Tree = ((1 + Tree) * (1 + Tree))
+        // tree is pair of optional trees

 A binary tree can easily represent a pair `(a, b)` or either type `(Left a | Right b)`.
 However, glas systems favor labeled data because labels are more meaningful and extensible.
 Labels are encoded into a *path* through a tree, favoring null-terminated UTF-8.
 For example, label 'data' would be encoded into the path `01100100 01100001 01110100 01100001 00000000` where '0' and '1' respectively represent following the left or right branch.
-A 'record' may have many such paths with shared prefixes, forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
-A 'variant' (aka 'tagged union') should have exactly one label.
+A record such as `(height:180, weight:200)` may have many such paths with shared prefixes, forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
+A variant would have exactly one label.

-To efficiently represent labeled data, non-branching paths must be compactly encoded far fewer allocations.
-One viable under the hood representation is closer to:
+To efficiently represent labeled data, non-branching paths are compactly encoded by the glas runtime system or [glas object serialization format](GlasObject.md).
+A viable runtime representation is closer to:

-        type Tree = (Stem * Node)
+        type Tree = (Stem * Node)       // as a struct type Stem = uint64              // encoding 0..63 bits
-        type Stem = compact Bool list
+        type Node =
+            | Leaf
-        type Node = Leaf | Branch of Tree * Tree
+            | Branch of Tree * Tree     // branch point
+            | Stem64 of uint64 * Node   // all 64 bits

+        Stem Encoding
+            10000..0     0 bits
+            a1000..0     1 bit
+            ab100..0     2 bits
+            abc10..0     3 bits
+            abcde..1    63 bits

+It is feasible to could further extend Node with specialized variants to support efficient binary data, list processing, records as structs instead of radix trees, etc..
+The above offers a reasonable starting point, but the intention is that data in practice should be represented much more efficiently than the naive encoding of binary trees.

-Short, simple data, such as integers and symbols, will be directly encoded into bitstrings.
-Bytes are encoded using a bitstring of exactly 8 bits, msb to lsb.
-Integers are usually encoded as variable length bitstring, msb to lsb, with negatives in one's complement:
+Integers in glas systems are usually encoded as variable length bitstrings, msb to lsb, with negatives in one's complement:

         Integer  Bitstring
          4       100
          3        11
          2        10
          1         1
-         0         . (empty)
+         0               // empty
         -1         0
         -2        01
         -3        00
         -4       011

-The tree consisting of a single node with no children is widely used to represent zero, unit values, or an empty list or record.
+Bytes and fixed-size words are instead encoded as bitstrings of exact size, e.g. 8 bits per byte, msb to lsb.
+For example, byte 4 would be '00000100'.

-Sequential structure is often encoded as a list.
-A list is represented as a binary tree where the left nodes are elements and the right nodes form the spine of the tree, terminating with unit.
+Other than bitstrings, sequential structure is usually encoded as a list.
+A list is represented as a binary tree where the left nodes are elements and the right nodes form the spine of the tree, terminating with a leaf node.

         type List a = (a * List a) | ()